It’s not just about getting

 and be a sought after commodity when you graduate – complete an internship.”

 -Sharise Kent, Author of The Internship Manual

 PAID internships and professional development opportunities through organizations like INROADS, ML4T and T. Howard Foundation.
 Paid internships with Fortune 500 companies and major media and entertainment companies, these are career launching internships.

-Many companies have created their own programs aimed at increasing diversity within their interns and workforce.
+Also, many companies have created their own programs aimed at increasing diversity within their interns and workforce.
 Check out my list of companies with diversity internships.